Lecture Notes in Cosmology: Matching and CDM transfer function

 The latter choice was made in order to reproduce the plot of \cite[pag.
-208]{Dodelson:2003ft} and thus to show the very large correction due to the cosmological constant which, if not taken into account, leads to a 80\% error at the scale $k = 0.1$ $h$ Mpc$^{-1}$.
+208]{Dodelson:2003ft} and thus to show the very large correction due to the cosmological constant which, if not taken into account, leads to an 80\% error at the scale $k = 0.1$ $h$ Mpc$^{-1}$.

-When $\Lambda$ is taken into account properly, the BBKS transfer function still overestimates the correct transfer function of at least a 10\% on small scales, which implies an imprecision of 1\% in the power spectrum (since this depends on the squared transfer function).
-Moreover, as it is obvious since it does not include baryons, the BBKS cannot describe the BAO, which appear as oscillations in the transfer function at about $k = 0.1$ $h$ Mpc$^{-1}$ in Fig.~\ref{Fig:TkPhiLCDMnormBBKSPlot1and2}.
+When $\Lambda$ is taken into account properly, the BBKS transfer function still overestimates the correct transfer function by at least 10\% on small scales, which implies an imprecision of 1\% in the power spectrum (since this depends on the squared transfer function).
+Moreover, since it does not include baryons, the BBKS cannot describe the BAO, which appear as oscillations in the transfer function at about $k = 0.1$ $h$ Mpc$^{-1}$ in Fig.~\ref{Fig:TkPhiLCDMnormBBKSPlot1and2}.